nolanlawson/dotjs-2016/readme.md

 ???

 So if you know nothing else about Service Workers, what can you conclude?
-Well, they're certainly "hot," and they "move the web forward."
+Well, they're certainly hot, and they "move the web forward."

+But what exactly does "move the web forward" mean?

 ---